 NOTE 6.
-The subordinate Series Bonds are special obligations of the Airport Authority, payable solely from and secured by (a) a pledge of subordinate net revenues, which include certain income and revenue received by the Airport Authority from the operation of the airport system, less all amounts that are required to pay the operation and maintenance expenses of the airport system and all amounts necessary to pay debt service on and fund Interest for the fiscal years ended June 30, 2023, the reserves for the senior bonds; and (b) certain funds and accounts held by the subordinate trustee under the subordinate indenture.
+The subordinate Series Bonds are special obligations of the Airport Authority, payable solely from and secured by (a) a pledge of subordinate net revenues, which include certain income and revenue received by the Airport Authority from the operation of the airport system, less all amounts that are required to pay the operation and maintenance expenses of the airport system and all amounts necessary to pay debt service on and fund the reserves for the senior bonds; and (b) certain funds and accounts held by the subordinate trustee under the subordinate indenture.
 The subordinate Series Bonds were issued with a pledge of and lien on subordinate net revenues.

-As subordinate lien bonds, the Series 2017, 2019.
-2020 and 2021 Bonds require that charges for services be set each fiscal year at rates sufficient to produce pledged revenues at least 110 percent times the subordinate debt service for that year.
-In addition, the subordinate Bonds require the Airport facility charges collected from the rental car Authority to maintain a reserve account with the bond trustee, On June 30, 2023, and 2022, the amount held by the trustee was \$1,477.6 million and \$2,120.6 million, respectively, which included the July 1 payment, a debt service reserve fund, construction fund, and a capitalized interest fund.
+As subordinate lien bonds, the Series 2017, 2019, 2020 and 2021 Bonds require that charges for services be set each fiscal year at rates sufficient to produce pledged revenues at least 110 percent times the subordinate debt service for that year.
+In addition, the subordinate Bonds require the Airport Authority to maintain a reserve account with the bond trustee.
+On June 30, 2023, and 2022, the amount held by the trustee was \$1,477.6 million and \$2,120.6 million, respectively, which included the July 1 payment, a debt service reserve fund, construction fund, and a capitalized interest fund.
 The public ratings of the Subordinate Series Bonds as of June 30, 2023, are A/A2/A+ by Standard & Poor's, Moody's Investors Service and Fitch Ratings.